-- Add stock: Pour turkey stock over roux very slowly, whisking as you go.
+- Add turkey stock: Pour the stock over the roux very slowly, whisking as you go.

 - Simmer until thick: Simmer the gravy until it reaches your preferred thickness.
 This should take between 6 and 10 minutes with the lower end making a thinner gravy and the higher end making a thicker gravy.

-- Season: Don’t forget to taste the gravy and season with some salt and pepper, if needed!
+- Season: Taste the gravy and add some salt and pepper, if needed!

 To prepare: Allow gravy to cool completely.
-Transfer to a container and cover with plastic wrap, pressing down gently so the plastic is completely touching the surface of the gravy.
-(This tight covering will prevent a skin from forming.)
-Refrigerate for for up to 3 days.
+Transfer to a container and cover with plastic wrap, pressing down firmly so the plastic is completely touching the surface of the gravy.
+(This tight covering will prevent a skin from forming on the gravy.)
+Refrigerate for up to 3 days.

 To reheat: To reheat the gravy, remove the plastic covering and transfer gravy to a saucepan.
 Warm over medium heat, whisking frequently.
 If the gravy is too thick after reheating, add some water or stock about 1 Tablespoon at a time to thin.

 - Add fresh herbs – Add fresh herbs like thyme, sage, and rosemary to the turkey stock while it simmers.

 - Use chicken stock or vegetable stock – You can make this gravy recipe using chicken or vegetable stock instead of homemade turkey stock.
 If you do have pan drippings to whisk in (see notes section below), it is a great way to add to the authentic turkey flavor.

 Refrigerate turkey gravy, tightly covered, for up to 3 days.

 Turkey stock can be refrigerated for 5 days or frozen for 6 months.